 So many adults in this part of the world do not care enough about their sexual health as long as they can wake up in the morning and go about their dailies.

-As far back 2003, World Health Organization (WHO) found Lagos, Nigeria to be the highest carrier of gonorrhea in the world.
+As far back 2003, the World Health Organization (WHO) found Lagos, Nigeria, to be the highest carrier of gonorrhea in the world.

 Although one would like to think that this should be a thing of concern to only city dwellers, it suffices to say that there is a rapid movement of these diseases to rural areas as well.

-As a matter of fact, it can be argued that owing to lack of proper orientation with regards to STDs, the situation in rural areas is as worse as it is in urban areas.
+Perhaps owing to lack of proper orientation regarding STDs, the situation in rural areas is as worse as it is in urban areas.

-However, if we are serious as a people in any way whatsoever, this issue should have been taken seriously enough to attract government attention to initiate necessary control measures to prevent those consequences that cannot be separated from these diseases.
+However, if we are serious as a people, this issue should have been taken seriously enough to attract government attention to start necessary control measures to prevent those consequences that cannot be separated from these diseases.